-In intercommunion with representatives of different interest groups (trade unions, enterprise, federations etc.), it was intended to thematize 'good work' under conditions of digitization and to negotiate leeway for shaping the upcoming conditions, concerning new forms of organization of work ("Desk sharing", ibilization, work solution of boundarwith the protection stability, time sovsocial security of the fields are the monitand protection of of downgrading or of options of action tion, whether jobs to large extent would be omitted or replaced by others.
+In intercommunion with representatives of different interest groups (trade unions, enterprise, federations etc.), it was intended to thematize 'good work' under conditions of digitization and to negotiate leeway for shaping the upcoming conditions, concerning new forms of organization of work ("Desk sharing", "Crowdworking"), flexibilization, work compression and dissolution of boundaries in conflicting aims with the protection of employee rights, stability, time sovereignty, health and social security of the working.
+Further topic fields are the monitoring of employees and protection of their privacy, aspects of downgrading or deskilling and the loss of options of action as well as the question, whether jobs to large extent would be omitted or replaced by others.
 For this purpose, at the end of 2016 there was published the "White Paper Work 4.0".
 The considerations made therein are not only targeted to working sphere, but include also the consequences of digitization for the entire society.